 - The application must be signed by the legal owner of the property as well as the applicant.

-- Submit your application by email to email@example.com.
-The City will review your application to ensure it meets all building and heritage regulations and/or bylaws.
+- Submit your application through our new online eBuild software or by email to firstname.lastname@example.org.
+The City will review your application to ensure it meets all building, heritage, zoning, landscaping, engineering, environmental, disposal, assessment, open space and utility regulations and/or bylaws.

 Once your application is approved, you will receive an email advising you of the permit fee.
 Payment can be made over the phone, or visit us at the permit counter on the main floor of City Hall.
 Please note, the permit is not issued until you have paid the fee.
 Once issued, the applicable permits and approved drawings will be sent to you via email.